threefoldtech/home/contribution/development_process.md

 If an issue/story has `priority_critical` it means that the stakeholders need continuous updates of the progress, so a minimum of twice/day update is required

 ETA should always be part of the comment.
-It's an estimation so it can vary with new findings but it's a good way to project completeness
+It's an estimation so it can vary with new findings but it's a good way to project completeness.

 ### Home Repo